OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-20.md

 ## 2 Chronicles 20:5

-Then Jehoshaphat stood in the assembly of Judah and Jerusalem, in the house of the Lord in front of the new courtyard,
+Jehoshaphat then stood in the assembly of Judah and Jerusalem, in the house of the Lord before the new courtyard,

 ---